 As you execute missions, you will earn skill points.
 At certain amounts of skill points, you automatically advance to the next level.
 The rank and level for your character are displayed in the upper left.
 You can click that box to see what ranks you can still achieve, and what benefits go along with it:

 One of the benefits, for example, is that you occasionally get a new (additional!) ship.
-So don’t think you have to spend money on ships right away.
-Wait until you hit final rank.
+So don’t spend money on ships right away.
+Wait until you hit final rank and have all the free ships, then decide if you want another ship.

 Skill points are also the “currency” you use to buy abilities for your character, your ship and the bridge crew.
 You can simply use the little arrows to “spend” skill points to make yourself better at a certain ability.
 There are mouse-over popups that tell you all the details.